The Girl in the Red Velvet Swing: Plot

+June 1906, New York City.
 Arriving nearly two hours late for a dinner reservation, multimillionaire Harry Thaw is indignant that his imagined rival, prominent architect Stanford White, has been given his table.
 The detested White has a higher social status; worse, White blackballed Thaw from membership at an exclusive club.

 Bobby Collier shows Stanford White and his wife, Bessie Springs Smith, an advance issue of a Colliers Weekly article on White's iconic architectural projects, including Madison Square Garden.
 The magazine cover has an illustration by Charles Dana Gibson of new "Gibson Girl", Evelyn Nesbit.

 Teenaged Evelyn and her seamstress mother Mrs. Evelyn McKenzie Nesbit work on costumes for a theater production, which Evelyn supplements by $5 modeling fees.
 The stage manager arranges for the beautiful Evelyn to perform as a chorus girl in a production of the musical Florodora.
 Thaw brings presents for all the Floradora chorus, inviting the cast—singling out Evelyn—to be his guests the next day.
 However, through Gwen Arden, another Floradora girl, Evelyn meets Stanford White and instead attends White's party.
 Enchanted by Evelyn, 48-year-old White pays to have Evelyn's chipped tooth repaired by dentist Dr. Hollingshead but intends not to see Evelyn again, in deference to her youth and inexperience.
 When Mrs. Nesbit learns of the encounter, she forbids Evelyn to see the older married man again.

 At a stag party, attended by both White and Thaw, Evelyn has been paid to jump out of a large pie, along with live birds.
 White pays to have another show girl jump out of the pie instead and takes Evelyn to his home.
 Frolicking in a room with a red velvet swing, they become lovers.
 Following Evelyn's actions, Thaw offers to buy Evelyn a fur coat and professes his love.
 Back from a trip, Mrs. Nesbit is upset that Evelyn has not been doing her modeling jobs.
 Evelyn refuses to be questioned, insisting she's not a child anymore.
 After meeting Mrs. Nesbit, White tells Evelyn that he will not divorce his wife; he wants Evelyn to prepare for a respectable life.
 White becomes Evelyn's guardian while Evelyn goes off to boarding school.